Convex-Dev/payment-pointers/README.md

 such capabilities are part of the broader asset framework.

 Such governance issues are commonly discussed and prototyped in the context of DAOs (Decentralized Autonomous Organizations, groups governed on a blockchain network).
-However, DAOs are usually much broader in scope and much more abstract regarding the aspects they are set to manage.
+However, DAOs are usually much broader in scope and much more abstract regarding the aspects they are constructed to manage.
 In contrast, this project is well-scoped to the context of revenue sharing and governance issues specific to that matter.
 Hence, the many resources already existing in the space of DAOs, such as voting mechanisms, can be readily selected and improved within the specific requirements of the project.

-While envisioning such concerns is essential for imagining a solution that can scale to many use cases, it is just as essential prioritizing common requirements, straightforward to implement, and gradually build more complex governance features as additive and optional steps.
+While envisioning such concerns is essential for imagining a solution that can scale to many use cases, it is also as essential to prioritize common requirements and design a system that is straightforward to implement, on which we can gradually build more complex governance features as additive and optional steps.
 Inclusion cannot be built on the basis of implementing complex financial instruments.
-On the contrary, financial instruments must be conceived to promote fair and intuive behavior by design, with the clear intent of providing resiliency and not burden.
+On the contrary, financial instruments must be conceived to promote fair and intuitive behavior by design, with the clear intent of providing resiliency and avoiding burden.

 ## Recursive payment pointers

 Let us define that **direct payment pointers** resolve directly to wallets whereas **indirect payment pointers** resolve to a selection process.
-It follows that payment pointer are recursive: a selection process could itself resolve to another indirect payment pointer, leading to another selection process, and so on.
+It follows that payment pointers are recursive: a selection process could itself resolve to another indirect payment pointer, leading to another selection process, and so on.

 This property is highly desirable.
-It provides share owners the ability to setup their own additional selection process without requiring permission from anyone else.
+It provides share owners the ability to set up their own additional selection process without requiring permission from anyone else.
 For instance, as a founder, Alice might agree to transfer 50% of total shares to a pool of investors represented by an indirect payment pointer, in exchange for help in building her monetized platform.
 Alice would keep the freedom to manage her 50% of shares as desired, investors would keep their freedom to manage their 50% of shares as desired, without requiring any further involvement.

-While elegant and resiliient, this kind of recursive pattern has a practical performance cost.
+While elegant and resilient, this kind of recursive pattern has a practical performance cost.
 Resolving any additional payment pointer is effectively an extra HTTP indirection, adding latency, causing exclusive content to be delayed, and ultimately driving monetization down.

 This performance problem can be solved by eliminating the need for those HTTP redirections.
 In the following example, 50 shares are staked on Alice's